FedMrt/prototypal_aop_engine_android/README.md

 NOTE on Dependencies: -You'll need the following jars on classpath: a) json-simple-1.1.1.jar (or analogous) -I've compiled and runned it with java7

+NOTE: Under test_android_project you'll find sources and resources of a test Android App

 *I think it's funny